-For example, if your friend left a stolen watch or cell phone in your house without your knowledge, a judge might not consider you “in possession” of the stolen property.
+For example, if you can prove that your friend left a stolen watch or cell phone in your house without your knowledge, a judge might not consider you “in possession” of the stolen property.

 This is especially relevant in cases where you are arrested while a passenger in a vehicle that contains stolen property.

 If a judge convicts you of possessing stolen property, there are a few penalties you should expect during your sentencing.